sortlist/jobs/README.md

 #### Instructions

-Give your instructions to deploy the front application.
+Give your instructions to deploy your application.

 Create a new private GitHub repository.
 Immediately after the project initialization (auto-generated stuff), **please switch on another branch** and push your commits to it as you are completing the challenge.
 It would help us to review your code through a pull request.